Hainan International Convention And Exhibition Center

 The Hainan International Convention And Exhibition Center (海南国际会展中心) designed and built by Atelier Li Xinggang is located around 20 km west of the centre of Haikou, on the north coast of Hainan Province, China.
-The total area of the site is 136,200 square meters, which contains a 77,000 m2 exhibition center and a 42,000 m2 convention center.
+The total area of the site is 136,200 square meters, which contains a 77,000 m^{2} exhibition center and a 42,000 m^{2} convention center.

 Before this convention centre opened, the smaller Hainan Exhibition & Convention Center served as the area's main convention centre.
 The building is located downtown directly to the west of Evergreen Park.
 It closed in 2015 and is being converted into a mall.